neurlang/goruut/doc/README.md

 ### Limitations

 **Q: Can it process mixed-language text?**
-A: Not currently - input must be language-specific.
+A: Yes, but not automatically - input must be specific to the user-selected languages in language priority order.
 Automatic language detection is a planned feature.

 **Q: How does it handle rare/unseen words?**
 A: Uses learned phonetic patterns, but accuracy declines for: